cdktf/cdktf-provider-snowflake/docs/sequence.python.md

 The amount the sequence will increase by each time it is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.84.1/docs/resources/sequence#increment Sequence#increment}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.85.0/docs/resources/sequence#increment Sequence#increment}

+---

+##### `ordering`<sup>Optional</sup> <a name="ordering" id="@cdktf/provider-snowflake.sequence.Sequence.Initializer.parameter.ordering"></a>

+- *Type:* str

+The ordering of the sequence.
+Either ORDER or NOORDER.
+Default is ORDER.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.85.0/docs/resources/sequence#ordering Sequence#ordering}

 ---